hzeller/timg/README.md

 timg --scroll --delta-move=1:1 some-image.jpg  # diagonal, dx=1, dy=1

 # Background color for transparent images (SVG-compatible strings are supported)
+# and generally useful if you have a transparent PNG that is otherwise hard
+# to see on your terminal background.
 timg -b auto some-transparent-image.png  # use terminal background if possible timg -b none some-transparent-image.png  # Don't use blending timg -b lightgreen some-transparent-image.png